2 Understanding containers and containerized applications

 2.1 Introducing containers

-In Chapter 1 you learned how different microservices running in the same operating system may require different, potentially conflicting versions of dynamically linked libraries or have different environment requirements.
+In chapter 1, you learned how different microservices that run in the same operating system may require different, potentially conflicting versions of dynamically linked libraries or have different environment requirements.

-When a system consists of a small number of applications or services, it’s okay to assign a dedicated virtual machine (VM) to each one and have it run in its own operating system.
-But for systems that run many applications, you may not be able to afford giving each one its own VM if you want to keep your hardware costs low.
+When a system consists of a small number of applications or services, it’s okay to assign a dedicated virtual machine (VM) to each and have it run in its own operating system.
+But for systems that run many applications, you may not be able to afford giving each application or service its own VM if you want to keep your hardware costs low.